elf11/MLab_Initial_Contribution/README.md

 The query selects the all the USA servers to which a number of at least 1000 clients have done an upload over the month of July 2012.
 The structure of the returned data of the query is like this:
 	servers		date 	total_bytes	clients
 The query is ordered by date, to have the data returned in order.
 I still have to refine this query, I consider that the plotted data is not useful at all in this stage.
 I've tried to limit the number of rows returned by the query to around 100, still it wasn't pretty.
 The thing is that the graph that I am trying to plot is the uploaded data per client at one US server.
-The uploaded throughput in bytes has been first transformed in TB then it has been divided by the number of clients (distinct) that connected to that server.
+The uploaded throughput in bytes has been first transformed in GB then it has been divided by the number of clients (distinct) that connected to that server.

 	select
 	  local_ip as servers,